marcobjj/mvc-tech-blog/README.md

 ## Usage

 To comment on existing posts, go to the homepage and click on the post you wish to comment.
 To create a new post, go to the dashboard and click on "+New Post".
 To edit or delete a post, go to your dashboard and click on the post that you wish to delete or edit.
 To register a new account, go to the login page and click "Sign up instead".
+Sessions expire after 1 hour or 3600000 milliseconds.
+A new login action is required to renew your cookie after that.

 ## Installation